Muna-Pirates/simple-blog-client-subin/README.md

 ## Testing

 No tests currently included.
-Can be added using Jest and React Testing Library.
+Can be added using Vitest and React Testing Library.

 ## Deployment